 \subsection{Derivation of the second transmission condition}

-In the case of a boat as in \cite{IguLan21}, it turns out to be the situation of non-vertical lateral walls and the second transmission is determined by the continuity of the surface elevation at the contact points where the waves, the air and the solid meet.
-Contrarily in the presence of vertical side-walls, which is the case considered in this paper, this condition ceases to hold.
-Fortunately, from \eqref{pb-int} we know that the horizontal discharge $q$ in the interior domain is equal to $q_i$ that depends only on time.
-Therefore the second transmission condition reads $q_{|_{x=(l_0\pm r)^\pm}}=q_i$ or equivalently
+In the case of a boat, as in \cite{IguLan21}, the partially-immersed structure has non-vertical lateral walls and the second transmission is determined by the continuity of the surface elevation at the contact points where the waves, the air and the solid meet.
+Contrarily, in the presence of vertical side-walls, which is the case considered in this paper, the continuity of the surface elevation ceases to hold.
+However, from \eqref{pb-int} we know that the horizontal discharge $q$ in the interior domain is equal to $q_i$ that depends only on time.
+Therefore the second transmission condition reads $q_{|_{x=\pm r}}=q_i$ or equivalently

 When the air pressure is assumed to be constant both outside and inside the chamber, the fluid-structure system can be assumed to be isolated, yielding that the total fluid-structure energy is a conserved quantity.
 Then, using local conservation of energy derived from the equations, one obtains an evolution equation on $q_i$ depending on the traces of the $\zeta$ and $q$ at both side walls.
 This has been done in \cite{bocchihevergara2021} for the nonlinear shallow water equations and in \cite{bresch2019waves} for the Boussinesq system.
-This approach cannot be used in our case because there is no direct influence of the air pressure variation on the momentum equations in \eqref{1dshallow-Epluslleft}-\eqref{1dshallow-Eplusright}.
-As mentioned previously, one novelty of this article is the derivation of a more general evolution equation that takes into account the influence of the time-dependent variation of the air pressure inside the chamber.
-To do this, we use free surface Bernoulli's equation (see \cite{lannes2013water}) where $\Phi(t,x,z): (0,T)\times (-\infty, l_1)\times \R \rightarrow \R$ is a scalar velocity potential such that the velocity field $\mathbf{U}(t,x,z)=\nabla_{x,z}\Phi$ in $\Omega(t)$ and $C(t)$ is a time-dependent constant.
-This equation is derived from Euler equations using the irrotationality condition for the fluid velocity field.
-Let us introduce the notation $\underline{f}(t,x)=f(t,x,\zeta(t,x))$.
-Writing \eqref{bernoulli} at the surface elevation $\zeta(t,x)$ and evaluate at two points $x_1$ and $x_2$, we thus get
+Following the same approach, we want to derive an evolution equation for $q_i$ that completely determines it and permits to close the system.
+Let us recall for the sake of clarity the fluid equations we are studying: